-"Intangible assets" are stated at acquisition or production cost, less any accumulated amortization or any accumulated impairment losses.

-The useful lives of intangible assets are assessed on a case-by-case basis to be either finite or indefinite.
-Intangible assets with finite lives are amortized systematically over the useful economic life and assessed for impairment whenever there is an indication that the carrying amount may not be recoverable.
+"Intangible assets" are stated at acquisition or production cost, less any accumulated amortization or any accumulated impairment losses are amortized systematically over the useful economic life and assessed for impairment whenever there is an indication that the carrying amount may not be recoverable.
 Intangible assets with indefinite useful lives are not amortized, but are tested for impairment annually, or more frequently in the event of indications that their carrying amount may not be recoverable (see Note 3 f).